Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Multitask Linear Regression

+\begin{remark}[\sc Extensions of \ours] \ours can be extended beyond parameter estimation in linear models.
+For example, \ours is readily extended to generalized linear models by adjusting the individual maximum likelihood estimates (MLEs) $\{\widehat \beta^{(m)}_{\rm ind}\}_{m=1}^M$ and adjusting the data matrix $\vX^{(m)\top}\vX^{(m)}$ with the inverse link function.
+A similar guarantee can be established for sufficiently large sample sizes thanks to the asymptotic normality of task-wise MLEs.
+For details, we refer to Appendix~\ref{app:glm}.

+In addition, one can construct confidence intervals for task-wise parameters $\{\beta^{(m)}\}_{m=1}^M$ by leveraging the improved concentration of $\widehat \beta^\star_k$ for well-aligned covariates $k$.
+These can have shorter lengths than the canonical single-task OLS intervals; see Appendix~\ref{app:conf-interval}. \end{remark}

 The upper bound in \eqref{eqn:vjsiodfdvcx} consists of two terms.
-Taking $p=2$ for illustration, the first term $s\sigma^2/(\mu n)$ is independent of the dimension $d$, and is a factor $d/s$ smaller than the minimax optimal rate $d\sigma^2 /(\mu n)$ of estimation in a single linear regression task \citep{lehmann2006theory}.
-Meanwhile, the second, dimension-dependent, term $d\sigma^2/(\mu Mn)$ is $M$ times smaller than $d\sigma^2/(\mu n)$, since it depends on the \emph{total sample size} $Mn$ used collaboratively.
+Taking $p=2$ for illustration, the first term---$s/n_m$---is independent of the dimension $d$, and is a factor $d/s$ smaller than the minimax optimal rate $d/ n_m$ of estimation in a single linear regression task \citep{lehmann2006theory}.
+Meanwhile, the second, dimension-dependent, term---$d/n_{[M]}$---is $n_{[M]}/n_m$ times smaller than $d/n$, since it depends on the \emph{total sample size} $n_{[M]}$ used collaboratively.
 This brings a significant benefit under sparse heterogeneity, \ie, when $s\ll d$.
-Therefore, our method has a factor of $\min\{M,d/s\}$ improvement in accuracy, compared to the optimal rate for a single linear regression task.
-While Theorem \ref{thm:ls-fixed-design} is presented under Condition \ref{asp:size}, our collaboration mechanism improves accuracy even without Condition \ref{asp:size}, see Appendix \ref{app:ls-fixed-design}.
+Therefore, our method has a factor of $\min\{n_{[M]}/n_m,d/s\}$ improvement in accuracy, compared to the optimal rate for a single linear regression task.

-Algorithm \ref{alg:molar} is applicable to any value $s$ of heterogeneity parameter.
-In particular, when the heterogeneity is non-sparse, \ie, $s=\Omega(d)$, our result recovers the optimal estimation error $d\sigma^2/(\mu n)$ in a linear regression.
-Therefore, the collaboration mechanism in Algorithm \ref{alg:molar} does not harm the rate, regardless of the sparsity of the heterogeneity.
+Algorithm \ref{alg:molar} is applicable to any value of heterogeneity level $s$.
+In particular, when the heterogeneity is dense, \ie, $s=\Omega(d)$, our result recovers the optimal estimation error rate $d/n_m$ in single-task linear regression.
+Therefore, the collaboration mechanism in Algorithm \ref{alg:molar} does not harm the rate, regardless of the level of heterogeneity.

-Theorem \ref{thm:ls-fixed-design} also implies that the collaborative estimator $\widehat{\beta}^\star$ is useful in transfer learning \citep{tian2022transfer,li2020transfer}, where, given a number of ``source'' tasks with large samples, the goal is to maximize performance on a specific ``target'' task with a small sample.
+Theorem \ref{thm:ls-fixed-design} also implies that the collaborative estimator $\widehat{\beta}^\star$ is useful in transfer learning \citep{tian2022transfer,li2022transfer}, where, given a number of ``source'' tasks with large samples, the goal is to maximize performance on a specific ``target'' task with a small sample.